JSilva6/cordova-plugin-camera-1/README.md

 ---
 title: Camera
 description: Take pictures with the device camera.
+fork-reason: Handling random crashes in app when taking pictures on Samsung A-10, which now returns an error
 ---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one